Wiicart/HappyGhasts/README.md

 ## Configuration
 Configuration is in the plugins folder at `Ghasts/config.yml`.
 Nearly every aspect is customizable, including speeds, the enchantment's name, cost & frequency.

+## Getting the Enchantment
+The enchantment is available in enchantment tables and the creative inventory.

 ## Demo (Click)
 [![Watch on YouTube](https://img.youtube.com/vi/Q2lEWF8hUPs/maxresdefault.jpg)](https://www.youtube.com/watch?v=Q2lEWF8hUPs)